|

 Banks).
 Following postings the family spent time in several locations,

-including Gibraltar.
+including Gibraltar, and Burnley, where other children were born.
 The couple probably met when the regiment was

 billeted at Dover.